Chu Yiu-ming: Occupy Central

 Chu and 8 other activists were convicted on 9 April 2019 for events towards the Occupy Central and Umbrella Movement protests in 2014.
 Chu was given a suspended sentence while his other two allies Benny Tai and Chan Kin-man were immediately put in jail for 16 months.

-“We strive for democracy, because democracy strives for freedom, equality, and universal love.
+"We strive for democracy, because democracy strives for freedom, equality, and universal love.
 Political freedom is more than loyalty to the state.
 It professes human dignity.
-Every single person living in a community possesses unique potentials and powers, capable of making a contribution to society.
-Human right is a God-given gift, never to be arbitrarily taken away by any political regime,” he said during the sentencing hearing.
+Every single person living in a community possesses unique potentials and powers, capable of contributing to society.
+Human right is a God-given gift, never to be arbitrarily taken away by any political regime", he said during the sentencing hearing.

 Family

-Chu Yiu-ming's son, Samuel Chu, an American political activist, was born in Hong Kong in 1978, and has lived since 1990s in the United States of America.
+Chu Yiu-ming's son, Samuel Chu, an American political activist, was born in Hong Kong in 1978, and has lived since the 1990s in the United States of America.
 He is a founder and managing director of Hong Kong Democracy Council, located in Washington, D.C.
-On 2 August 2020, China Central Television said that Samuel Chu and five other Hongkongers were wanted by Hong Kong police for allegedly inciting secession and collusion with foreign governments to endanger Chinese security, the crimes cited in the new Chinese law, enacted on 30 June 2020 by communist government of China.
+On 2 August 2020, China Central Television said that Samuel Chu and five other Hongkongers were wanted by Hong Kong police for allegedly inciting secession and collusion with foreign governments to endanger Chinese security, the crimes cited in the new Chinese law, enacted on 30 June 2020 by the communist government of China.